-It’s Paolo Ruffino, Professor of Media Studies at Lincoln University and President of Digra Italia (Digital Games Research Association) speaking: according to him, video games, being a constantly-evolving medium, are able to respond rapidly to the changes humankind is making to the Planet, acting, “as Marshall McLuhan said, as extensions of our sensory apparatus.”
+Those are the words of Paolo Ruffino, professor of Media Studies at Lincoln University and President of Digra Italia (Digital Games Research Association): according to Ruffino, video games, as a constantly-evolving medium, are able to respond rapidly to the changes humankind is making to the planet, acting, “as Marshall McLuhan said, as extensions of our sensory apparatus.”
 Videogames have become a fully-fledged medium that merges the main features of all means of communication.
 Therefore, Ruffino states, “it becomes natural that they contribute to our social, economic and psychic changes, addressing them in a flexible, plastic fashion, just like David Cronenberg’s eXistenZ controller.”
 At the foundations of gaming lies user interaction, which is not only a matter of action-reaction but also a creative space where we can enjoy an almost fully-immersive experience.

 In the last decade, the games with dystopian, post-apocalyptic settings and plot had the most success, but Ruffino reminds us that “the dystopian genre is a constant in pop culture and it’s nothing new, there are variations that make contemporary dystopias different from those of the past.
 Mark Fisher noted how, after decades of neoliberalism, our imagination reached a stalemate that made us unable even to envisage alternatives, however utopian they can be.
 ‘It is easier to imagine an end to the world than an end to capitalism’: such concept – made famous by Fisher, but formulated by Žižek and rephrased by many – is more relevant than ever.
 The representation and exploration of potential future developments of our society, with humankind never managing to prevent its destruction or self-destruction, and having to survive in chaos, puts users in the condition of mitigating their own fears and worries about the future.
 Essentially, it helps them explore potential different, unknown futures and deal with ancestral fears of one’s own extinction.